Traditional fireplace ideas – classic looks for hearths and mantelpieces

 How to choose the right traditional fireplace ideas for your home

-'When choosing a fire surround, it’s best to go with your initial instinct and choose something you really like the look of so long as its exquisitely crafted,' advises Paul Chesney, managing director of Chesneys, 'however, it’s not necessary to go for a Victorian fireplace if you happen to live in a Victorian house.
+'When choosing living room fireplace ideas, it’s best to go with your initial instinct and choose something you really like the look of so long as its exquisitely crafted,' advises Paul Chesney, managing director of Chesneys (opens in new tab), 'however, it’s not necessary to go for a Victorian fireplace if you happen to live in a Victorian house.
 Architecturally, proportion of a fire surround is more important than matching the period of the fire surround to the period of the house.'

 1. Embrace the beauty of Victorian fireplace ideas

 Tiles are an icon of the Victorian fireplace and there are plenty of traditional fireplace ideas to choose from.
 Whether you opt for ornate fireplace tile ideas to flank either side of a stove or lay them in the hearth to create a pop of color, the tiles will quickly become the star of the show – always looking stunning, regardless of whether the fire is lit or not.

 Of course, if you're looking for traditional fireplace ideas that focus on a tiled design, your first question will be 'What tiles are suitable for a fireplace?'
 There are plenty – from porcelain and ceramic, to glass, marble and natural stones.

 'Porcelain is always a good bet,' says Hamish Smith, creative director at tile manufacturer Ca'Pietra (opens in new tab).
 'It naturally absorbs the heat because of its density, but whichever tiles you end up choosing, be sure there’s a buffer of 15in between your tiles and the flame.
 Also look to use a heat-resistant adhesive and grout that can withstand high temperatures.'

 2. Be inspired by Regency style for on-trend traditional fireplace ideas